jackseceng/LinkShort/security.md

 ## Disclosure Policy

-If you find a bug please first check [the issues page](https://github.com/jackseceng/LinkShort/issues?q=is%3Aissue%20state%3Aopen%20label%3Abug) for open bugs

-If your bug is already a reported issue, please give it a like and add any additional context you think is useful
+- Please first check [the issues page](https://github.com/jackseceng/LinkShort/issues?q=is%3Aissue%20state%3Aopen%20label%3Abug) to see if your bug has already been reported.
+If it has, please give it a :+1:and add any additional context you think is useful

-Your must fill out all the fields in the bug report template for this repository.
+- If you have found an unreported bug, you must fill out all fields in [the bug report template](https://github.com/jackseceng/LinkShort/security/advisories/new) for this repository.
 Incomplete or incorrectly formatted reports will be rejected.

 ## Tooling